KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 - memory across traversal,
 - structure across transformation.

-This allows centropy to persist long enough for the distinction between “path” and “origin” to dissolve.
+This allows centropy to persist long enough for the distinction between "path" and "origin" to dissolve.
 What appears as return is actually **exhaustive realization**.

-Again, from *The Emanative Path of Return*:
+Again, from *Zenetism: The Architecture of Emanation, Return, and Saturation*:

 > *Centropic paths may appear to "return,"
 > but they do not restore what was lacking.
 > They saturate fully into what was never deficient.*

-Thus, only centropy reaches Zenon—not by preference, but by endurance.
+Thus, only centropy saturates into Zenon — not by preference, but by endurance.

 ---